ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

     }
 ```

  * **`items`** &ndash; An array of toolbar item names.
-Most of the components (buttons, dropdowns, etc.) which can be used as toolbar items are described under {@link features/index Features} tab.
-Full list is defined in {@link module:ui/componentfactory~ComponentFactory editor.ui.componentFactory} and can be listed using the following snippet: `Array.from( editor.ui.componentFactory.names() )`.
-More details could be found in {@link framework/guides/creating-simple-plugin Creating a simple plugin}.
+Most of the components (buttons, dropdowns, etc.) which can be used as toolbar items are described under the {@link features/index Features} tab.
+A full list is defined in {@link module:ui/componentfactory~ComponentFactory editor.ui.componentFactory} and can be listed using the following snippet: `Array.from( editor.ui.componentFactory.names() )`.
+More details could be found in the {@link framework/guides/creating-simple-plugin Creating a simple plugin} guide.

  * **`viewportTopOffset`** &ndash; The offset (in pixels) from the top of the viewport used when positioning a sticky toolbar.
- Useful when a page with which the editor is being integrated has some other sticky or fixed elements
- (e.g. the top menu).
+Useful when a page with which the editor is being integrated has some other sticky or fixed elements (e.g. the top menu).
 Thanks to setting the toolbar offset, the toolbar will not be positioned underneath or above the page's UI.

  * **`shouldNotGroupWhenFull`** &ndash; When set to `true`, the toolbar will stop grouping items and let them wrap to the next line when there is not enough space to display them in a single row.
 This setting is `false` by default, what enables items grouping.